CheckPointSW/CloudGuardIaaS/terraform/azure/vmss-new-vnet/README.md

     <br>1.
 Using Service Principal:
     - Create a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) (or use the existing one)
     - Grant the Service Principal at least "**Contributor**" permissions to the Azure subscription<br>
+    - The Service Principal credentials can be stored either in the terraform.tfvars or as [Environment Variables](https://www.terraform.io/docs/providers/azuread/guides/service_principal_client_secret.html)<br>

+      In case the Environment Variables are used, perform modifications described below:<br>

+       a.
+The next lines in the main.tf file, in the provider azurerm resource,  need to be deleted or commented:

+                provider "azurerm" {
+                  version = "=1.44.0"

+                //  subscription_id = var.subscription_id
+                //  client_id = var.client_id
+                //  client_secret = var.client_secret
+                //  tenant_id = var.tenant_id
+                }

+        b.
+In the terraform.tfvars file leave empty double quotes for client_secret, client_id , tenant_id and subscription_id variables:

+                client_secret                   = ""
+                client_id                       = ""
+                tenant_id                       = ""
+                subscription_id                 = ""

     <br>2.
 Using **az** commands from a command-line:
     - Run  **az login** command
     - Sign in with your account credentials in the browser